ChrisPritchard/slack-yara-scanner/README.md

 ## Installing Step 1: Creating the Lambda in AWS

 I created an AWS Lambda with a public endpoint, unauthenticated with no triggers (as in anyone can call the URL, and that invokes the lambda).
 Slack authentication is handled in the source code.
-The Lambda app has been tested with x86_64 linux.
+The Lambda app has been tested with x86_64 linux and the Go 1.x runtime.
 Ensure the handler is set to `main`, so once the code is uploaded the lambda will invoke the main function which sets up the lambda.

+Important - the app will attempt to retrieve parameters from the secret manager parameter store.
+Policies for this can be added later, but it was tested with the basic `AmazonSSMReadOnlyAccess` managed policy.

 To upload the code, build the application using `go build -o main`.
 It should be built for the architecture used in your lambda (e.g. x86_64 linux).
 Next, zip the application: `zip main.zip main`.
 Finally upload the zip on the code page of your lambda config.